tari-project/tari/RFC/src/RFC-0201_TariScript.md

 transactions lead to zero inflation.
 This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

-We presume however, that the intervening transactions were all valid, since they all passed consensus at the time of inclusion.

-This is why we can discard range proofs after UTXOs are spent.
-We presume that the UTXO chain that led to the current set were all checked and had positive values, but we only really care that the current UTXO set contains all non-negative values.

 This argument is independent of the nature of the additional restrictions.
-Specifically, if these restrictions are manifested as a script that provides additional constraints over whether a UTXO may be spent, the same arguments apply:
+Specifically, if these restrictions are manifested as a script that provides additional constraints over whether a UTXO may be spent, the same arguments apply.
-We assume that the rules were properly enforced up until now, but it's not really our concern.
-What we care about is that no inflation has occurred to this point and that we enforce all the consensus rules for any new transactions going forward.

-This means that from a philosophical viewpoint, there ought to be no reason that Tari Script is not workable, and further, that pruning spent outputs (and possibly the scripts associated with them) is no different from pruning range proofs.
+This means that from a philosophical viewpoint, there ought to be no reason that Tari Script is not workable, and further, that pruning spent outputs (and possibly the scripts associated with them) is not that different from pruning range proofs.

+There is one key difference though that we need to address.

+If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two cancelled each other out, such that the global coin supply was still correct, one would never know this when doing a chain synchronisation in pruned mode.

+But if there was a steady inflation bug due to invalid range proofs making it into the blockchain, a pruned mode sync would still detect that _something_ was awry, because the global coin supply balance acts as another check.

+With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way way to ensure that the script was honoured.

+However, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.

 ### Additional requirements